Open to the Public

 What to See View All

-Situated on the southern edge of the Pine Barrens, Eldora Nature Preserve is the site of the New Jersey Chapter's Delaware Bayshores Center, and was the first preserve established by The Nature Conservancy expressly for the protection of rare moths.
+Situated on the southern edge of the Pine Barrens, the Eldora Nature Preserve is the site of the New Jersey Chapter's Delaware Bayshores Office, and was the first nature preserve established by The Nature Conservancy expressly for the protection of rare moths.

-Today, after renovations that began in the mid-1990's, Dr. Worth's home is the site of the Delaware Bayshores Center, and serves as an office for New Jersey Chapter staff.
+Today, after renovations that began in the mid-1990's, Dr. Worth's home is the site of the Delaware Bayshores Office, which is the southern field office for New Jersey Chapter staff.

-Eldora Nature Preserve falls within New Jersey's Southern Pine Barrens, identified as a priority for conservation by the New Jersey Chapter of The Nature Conservancy.
+The Eldora Nature Preserve falls within New Jersey's Southern Pine Barrens, identified as a priority for conservation by the Conservancy.
 The southern extension of the Pine Barrens covers 351,475 acres stretching through Atlantic, Cumberland and Cape May counties.
 The pristine waters of this area feed both the Atlantic and Delaware Bay marshes and bays.
+By protecting the Eldora Nature Preserve, which includes massive oak-pine forests and wetlands that filter water reaching the Delaware Bay, the Conservancy is:

-The Conservancy’s New Jersey Chapter has long recognized the importance of the Southern Pine Barrens, where it has realized successful land protection projects over the last several years.
+The Conservancy has realized successful land protection projects in the Southern Pine Barrens over the last several years.
 Our Eldora Nature Preserve, encompassing nearly than 900 acres of preserved land, and Manumuskin River Preserve, the Chapter’s largest preserve at over 3,600 acres, are two examples of significant projects that are ensuring that the biodiversity of the Southern Pine Barrens remains intact for future generations.

-Learn more about the southern Pine Barrens region and how you can help protect this special place by contacting Diane Borowsky at 908-955-0356 or email@example.com.
+Learn more about the Southern Pine Barrens region and how you can help protect this special place by contacting 908-879-7262 or firstname.lastname@example.org.

 The preserve is open to visitors from dawn until dusk.